ROCm/hipSOLVER/docs/installation/index.rst

 Installation
 ********************************************************************

-This section provides a guide to install hipSOLVER in different systems.
+This section provides a guide to install hipSOLVER on different systems.

 * :ref:`install-linux`